Research Apprenticeship Program Graduate Student Mentors

 Program Overview

-The Research Apprenticeship Program, RAP, provides early career undergraduates with an opportunity to work closely with a graduate student mentor on a research project over the fall semester.
+The Research Apprenticeship Program, RAP, provides early career undergraduates with an opportunity to work closely with a graduate student mentor on a research project over the fall semester at all UConn campuses.
 These meaningful learning experiences allow students to develop foundational research skills that they can build on as they progress through their academic career, as well as to establish mentoring relationships with graduate students.
+Projects may be performed remotely, if applicable.

 Research apprentices commit to working on a graduate student mentor’s project over the course of the fall semester, with project weeks and hours per week to be determined in collaboration with the graduate student mentor.
-Research apprentices earn up to $500, paid as a stipend, and graduate student mentors receive a $500s stipend in recognition of their mentorship.
+Research apprentices earn up to $500, paid as a stipend, and graduate student mentors receive a $500 stipend in recognition of their mentorship.
 Apprentices will be required to work approximately 2-3 hours a week over the fall semester.
-RAP participants will also have the option to continue over the spring semester for course credit as arranged by the apprentice and graduate student mentor.

 This program is supported by The Office of Undergraduate Research (OUR) in collaboration with the Center for Access and Postsecondary Success (CAPS)/McNair Program, Office of the Vice President for Research (OVPR), Center for Excellence in Teaching and Learning (CETL), Institute for Collaboration on Health, Intervention, and Policy (InCHIP), and The Graduate School.